The Best Banff Activities That You Will Love

 Prices in Banff tend to be a little higher than in some areas as it’s a popular destination.
 You can find hotels for under $100 at certain times of the year, and you’ll see a wide range in cost.

 Budget: The Mount Royal Hotel is at the heart of it all!
-Right on Banff Avenue, you can walk to restaurants and bars, and there is a lot to choose from.
+Right on Banff Avenue, you can walk to restaurants and bars, and there is much to choose from.
 The rooms are comfortable and well-appointed.

-Mid-range: The Rundlestone Lodge is also right on Banff Ave, but a few minutes walk from the busiest area.
+Mid-range: The Rundlestone Lodge is also right on Banff Ave but is a few minutes’ walk from the busiest area.
 So, it’s nice and quiet as well as easily accessible with lots of restaurants in the area.
 The lobby has a large welcoming fire, and the rooms are comfortable.

 Where to Eat in Banff